conduct

 Oxford American Dictionary

-- the manner in which a person behaves, especially on a particular occasion or in a particular ... all three brothers were known for their disorderly conduct members are bound by a code of conduct
+the manner in which a person behaves, especially in a particular place or situation: they were arrested for disorderly conduct a code of conduct for directors of listed companies

-- organize and carry out: in the second trial he conducted his own defense surveys conducted among students
+organize and carry out: in the second trial he conducted his own defence surveys conducted among students